University Graduation Requirements

 Build knowledge and awareness of diverse peoples and cultures and of the natural and physical world through the study of arts, histories, humanities, languages, mathematics, sciences and technologies, and social sciences.

-Knowledge 1 (K1) Natural Sciences: Describe and evaluate models of the natural and physical world through collection and scientific analysis of data, and through the use of mathematical or computational methods.
-Two learning experiences required.
-One experience in laboratory science must be selected from either Knowledge 1 or Knowledge 2.
+Natural Sciences & Wellness: Describe and evaluate models of the natural and physical world through collection and scientific analysis of data, and through the use of mathematical or computational methods.
+Six credit hours minimum, one course minimum, natural sciences lab required.

-Knowledge 2 (K2) Social Sciences: Use knowledge, theories, methods, and historical perspectives appropriate to the social sciences to explain and evaluate human behavior and social institutions.
-Two learning experiences required.
-One experience in laboratory science must be selected from either Knowledge 1 or Knowledge 2.
+Social & Behavioral Sciences: Use knowledge, theories, methods, and historical perspectives appropriate to the social sciences to explain and evaluate human behavior and social institutions.
+Six credit hours minimum, two course minimum required.

-Knowledge 3 (K3) Humanities: Use knowledge, historical perspectives, analysis, interpretation, critical evaluation, and the standards of evidence appropriate to the humanities to address problems and explore questions.
-Two learning experiences required.
+- Humanities: Use knowledge, historical perspectives, analysis, interpretation, critical evaluation, and the standards of evidence applicable to the humanities to address problems and explore questions.

-Knowledge 4 (K4) Fine Arts: Use knowledge, historical perspectives, theories, or methods appropriate to the arts to describe their context, function and impact.
-One learning experience required.
+- Arts: Use knowledge, historical perspectives, theories, or methods appropriate to the arts to describe their context, function and impact.

 Skills Goal:

-Develop intellectual and practical skills, including, for example, inquiry and analysis, critical and creative thinking, written and oral communication, quantitative literacy, information literacy, and teamwork and problem solving.
+Develop intellectual and practical skills, including, for example, inquiry and analysis, critical and creative thinking, written and oral communication, quantitative literacy, information literacy, and problem solving.

-Skills 2 (S2) Mathematics: Use mathematical, computational, statistical, or formal reasoning to solve problems, draw inferences, and determine the validity of stated claims.
-One learning experience required to meet the University Mathematics Requirement.
+Mathematics & Quantitative Reasoning: Use mathematical, computational, statistical, or formal reasoning to solve problems, draw inferences, and determine the validity of stated claims.
+Four credit hours minimum, one course minimum required.
+This course must meet the University Mathematics Requirement.
 Students are encouraged to satisfy this requirement by the end of the sophomore year.

 Responsibility Goal: